sjur2k/Real-time-programming-exercises/shared variable/result.md

 Task 4
 I should use mutual exlusivity as we want to guarantee that only one thread is manipulating the value of i at once.
+In Go, i chose to implement a for loop with a select statement which listens to the incoming channels.
+Execution works as expected.